How loyalty programs can turn customers into devoted fans

 A common struggle eCommerce businesses face is high customer acquisition costs — and subscription businesses are no exception.
 However, when adding loyalty programs to subscription business models, these companies can offset higher acquisition costs by encouraging long-term relationships with active customers, which increases customer lifetime value (CLV).

 58% of shoppers are more likely to make a higher number of incremental purchases with a brand when they’re part of the loyalty program, according to Bolt’s 2021 consumer report on loyalty programs.
-Additionally, 77% of consumers from the Bond Loyalty Report say they’re more likely to stick with a brand that offers a loyalty program.
+Additionally, 77% of consumers from the Bond Loyalty Report say they’re more likely to stick with a company that offers brand loyalty programs.

-It’s not enough to implement a loyalty program — the incentives need to be worth using.
+It’s not enough to know what is a loyalty program, let alone to implement a loyalty program — the incentives need to be worth using.
 By creating programs with rewards that people want to use, companies have the opportunity to learn about their customers by tracking reward redemptions.
 When businesses know who redeems loyalty rewards, they know their biggest fans.

 How subscriptions and loyalty programs work together